opifex-dev/fmainmenu/README.txt

 Simply open the console once connected to a server and run "fmainmenu_config" A GUI will then open to let you edit values and preview changes before saving.

-By default, only superadmins will be able to edit the config, but the access system works through the following ways:
+By default, only superadmins will be able to edit the config, and it will use the gmod built-in admin system to determine who is allowed to edit, but these can both be changed in the configuration menu.

-No Admin Mod: 	Usergroup set in config and above can make edits
-ULX: 		Permission is created (FMainMenu_CanEditMenu).
-Groups who have it can make edits.
-FAdmin:		Permission is created (FMainMenu_CanEditMenu).
-Groups who have it can make edits.

 If you need any assistance, do not hesitate to make a support ticket or join my support discord at https://discord.gg/87rBPFa (proof of purchase will be required)